 Gaffa tape is great at stopping any loose straps from rubbing your bike's paintwork

 Pack a cargo net in your tailbag pocket.
-They're excellent at helping you carry more stuff - you never know when you're going to need it.
+They're excellent at helping you carry more stuff and they're also handy to help secure your tail pack.

 Are all tail packs universal fit?

 The vast majority of tailpacks use a strap system to attach them to your motorbike’s pillion area.
 Systems like Kriega are setup for you to attach the retaining straps to the bike’s subframe, you then clip your tail pack onto these straps, meaning they are a universal fit, assuming you can get to the subframe.

 While other systems use a similar method to attach the bag to the subframe, not all of these have quick release buckles, meaning if you want to remove the tailpack you might have to undo the retaining mechanism first.
 A pain if you want to easily remove your tailpack when you stop.

 Do tail packs need a frame or rack to mount them on?

 Not many systems do.
 Luggage manufacturer Venture make a rack system to fit many different makes and models of motorcycle.
 You bolt the rack to your bike’s subframe and then attach your luggage to this rack.

 Thanks to the following websites which helped us research and write this tailpack review: